Creatone/owca/docs/metrics.rst

 Resctrl based
 =============
-To collect metrics you need to set `rdt_enabled` in config file.
+To collect metrics you need to have hardware with `Intel RDT <https://www.intel.pl/content/www/ pl/pl/architecture-and-technology/resource-director-technology.html>` support and set ``rdt_enabled`` in config file.

 Task's metrics